 This paper will focus first upon the intercultural exchange between western/nonwestern or local/global cultures that responds to the colonizing universality claims of modernity.
-However, it is recognized that intercultural exchange between western/nonwestern, global/local" distinction (from the previous sentence) is not exclusive.
-There is a difference within each of the poles of those oppositions.
-Western is global no doubt.
-But its corporate globalization needs to be distinguished from the globalization of the resisters to corporate globalization.
-The resisters are also organizing a global resistance, are using the global computer network, etc. Furthermore, there are many Westerners who resist corporate globalization.
-There are many "western variants" of the ecological insight that emphasize the importance of locality, so the local does not easily map onto the global/ local = western/nonwestern opposition.
-As Arif Dirlik says in his article "The Global in the Local", the environmentalist slogan "think globally, act locally" has become the slogan of corporate globalization as well.1 Second, the ongoing controversy surrounding the governmental projects on the Firtina River will be discussed.
+Second, the ongoing controversy surrounding the governmental projects on the Firtina River will be discussed.
 These projects include: the national park, the touristic region and finally, the hydroelectric power station which brought about significant changes in the region's natural environmental condition.
-And in conclusion, the hparadoxical relationship between ecology and modern technology on the Firtina River valley will be addressed.
+And in conclusion, the paradoxical relationship between ecology and modern technology on the Firtina River valley will be addressed.

 The western modernist narrative provides us with an understanding of the universal course of history and, consequently, a sense of ones place within this development.
 Modernity is singular.
 There is only one measure of modernity and civilization, and that measure is universal.
 This means: "universal order-the order making on a universal, truly global scale.
 Like the other concepts, the idea of universalization was coined on the raising tide of the modern powers' resourcefulness and the modern intellect's ambitions....
-By the same token, it declared the intention to make similar the life conditions of everyone and everywhere, and so everybody's life chances; perhaps even make them equal."2
+By the same token, it declared the intention to make similar the life conditions of everyone and everywhere, and so everybody's life chances; perhaps even make them equal."

 Because of the pervasiveness of the modernist myth of progress, the future course of nonwestern nations has been charted for them.
 These countries, in order to follow the road of progress, must adhere to western prescriptions of development, modernization, and/or globalization.
 These development policies are informed by a concept of progress, which presupposes that "developing" countries can base their development efforts on the historical "model" of western countries.
-As Mustafa Kemal, the founder of Modern Turkey has stated, "although there are many nations, there is only one civilized world, the Western World."
-3
+As Mustafa Kemal, the founder of Modern Turkey has stated, "although there are many nations, there is only one civilized world, the Western World."2

 Modern Turkey is a country whose identity has been re-formed in the image of the European Enlightenment ideals of progress and modernity.
 Acceptance of this modernist myth informs the political and social practices in modern Turkey.
 Recently, Tugrul Ilter pointed out that "This fateful inevitability goes a long way in explaining the attraction of western ideology for a succession of dictatorial and technocratic governments, bent on social engineering, in the history of the Turkish Republic.
 Following Atatürk's dictatorial reformation of Turkey, succeeding generations of politician have adopted his social engineering practices.
 This first period of the Turkish republic was taken over by technocrats many of who were engineers.
 Süleyman Demirel, previously the President of Turkey, is a civil engineer and became famous as 'the King of Hydroelectric Dams.'
-Turgut Özal, and Necmettin Erbakan, also engineers, were committed to development of dam projects and the unabated application of modernist values."4 Due to a growing ecological movement, this prescribed development model with its dependency on non-renewable resources is becoming less acceptable in the developed countries.
+Turgut Özal, and Necmettin Erbakan, also engineers, were committed to development of dam projects and the unabated application of modernist values."
+Due to a growing ecological movement, this prescribed development model with its dependency on non-renewable resources is becoming less acceptable in the developed countries.

 To understand the impact of western universalization on developing countries, one needs to look specifically at Governmental projects on the Firtina River.
 One example is Çamlihemsin, a unique, lush and green area with plentiful rainfall located on the Firtina River in the Eastern Black Sea region of Turkey.
 The town consists mainly of a single street set in a fairly narrow gulch on the bank of the thunderous Firtina River.
-Some of the most impressive examples of the vernacular all-wood architecture in the Black Sea region are to be found on its hills, which are covered with broad-leafed trees and a forest of giant firs at around an altitude of 1200 meters.
+Some of the most impressive examples of the vernacular allwood architecture in the Black Sea region are to be found on its hills, which are covered with broad-leafed trees and a forest of giant firs at around an altitude of 1200 meters.
 (Fig. 1.)